aklefebvere/aklefebvere.github.io/_posts/2020-01-23-Ivy-Leauge-Vs-Other-Colleges.md

 ---
 layout: post
-title: Ivy Leauge vs. Other Colleges
+title: Ivy League vs. Other Colleges
 image: /img/ivy-league-emblems.jpg
 ---
 # Introduction
 One of the first things high school students think about is what college to attend after high school.
 Some of the questions high school students ask are:
-  * Are my grades good enough to get into an Ivy Leauge school?
+  * Are my grades good enough to get into an Ivy League school?
   * Is it even worth going to an Ivy League School?
   * Should I get decent enough grades and just go for a good college in my state?
-  * Is there really a big difference in students salaries that graduate from a Ivy Leauge school compared to any other school?
+  * Is there really a big difference in students salaries that graduate from a Ivy League school compared to any other school?

 This blog post answers these questions high school students have thought about.
 I will be analyzing and visualizing this [dataset](https://www.kaggle.com/wsj/college-salaries#salaries-by-college-type.csv) to compare the Ivy League salaries throughout a graduates career compared to other colleges in the United States.
 Before analysing the data, I believe that there will not be a significant difference in Ivy League salaries compared to other colleges in the United States.
 This blog does not take in account what career pathway a student would want to pursue, this blog is solely looking at just the money aspect of colleges.

 ![](https://i.gyazo.com/0a30944743f0f6dbddb0d32c42be1229.png)

 The image above shows the raw dataset I will be working with.
 This dataset consists of 269 schools all across the United States.
-Each school is categorized into five categories: Ivy Leauge, engineering, liberal arts, party (I'm not really sure how a school is considered a "party college"), and state.
+Each school is categorized into five categories: Ivy League, engineering, liberal arts, party (I'm not really sure how a school is considered a "party college"), and state.
 Each school contains the average mean salary throughout a graduates career (starting salary to mid-career 90 percentile).

 # Ivy League Salaries vs. other colleges Salaries